• CRA

 Distributors must check for the CE marking and required documentation, refuse to place non-compliant products on the market, cooperate with investigations, and take corrective action when a product presents a cybersecurity risk.

-SME translation: if you import smart-home devices and resell them on Amazon EU, you are responsible for verifying CRA compliance.
+In practice: if you import smart-home devices and resell them on Amazon EU, you are responsible for verifying CRA compliance.
 You can't blame the manufacturer if they fall short.

 Open source: the steward exception